Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Discussion

 \section{Discussion}

-This study examined the cognitive basis of autonomous goal generation by comparing human behavior with large language models (LLMs).
-Our findings show that human-generated goals are systematically shaped by personal values and are adapted to environmental complexity.
-In contrast, LLMs, even when prompted with personal profiles, exhibit fundamental and predictable biases, revealing a significant gap between their text-based simulation and the grounded nature of human cognition.
+This study examined the cognitive basis of autonomous goal generation by comparing human behavior with \acp{LLM}.
+Our findings show that human-generated goals are systematically shaped by personal values and adapted to environmental complexity.
+In contrast, LLMs, even when prompted with personal profiles, exhibit a fundamental and predictable gap between their text-based simulation and the grounded nature of human cognition.